WordCmp.com

 mean (verb) tie in (verb)

-have as a logical consequence make a logical or causal connection
+have in mind as a purpose make a logical or causal connection

 destine or designate for a certain purpose